Moral Re-Armament: Beginning

-In 1938, Europe was rearming militarily.
-Frank Buchman, who had been the driving force behind the Oxford Group, was convinced that military rearmament alone would not resolve the crisis.
-At a meeting of 3,000 in East Ham Town Hall, London, on 29 May 1938, he launched a campaign for Moral Re-Armament.
+The Oxford Groupers or Buchmanites were rebranded in 1938 when Buchman launched Moral Re-Armament.
 "The crisis is fundamentally a moral one," he said.
 "The nations must re-arm morally.
 Moral recovery is essentially the forerunner of economic recovery.
 Moral recovery creates not crisis but confidence and unity in every phase of life."

 The phrase caught the mood of the time, and many public figures in Britain spoke and wrote in support.
 British tennis star H. W. Austin edited the book Moral Rearmament (The Battle for Peace), which sold half a million copies.
+In 1940, the novelist Daphne du Maurier published Come Wind, Come Weather, stories of ordinary Britons who had found hope and new life through MRA.
+She dedicated it to "Frank Buchman, whose initial vision made possible the world of the living characters in these stories."
+The book sold 650,000 copies in Britain alone.